 Welcome to FortMonroeNationalPark.org

-Advocating a UNIFIED national monument or park to replace the fake one at Fort Monroe, Virginia -- the site of the greatest moment in American history.**Please see the final paragraph in a June 2011 Chronicle of Higher Education profile of the historian Edward L. Ayers.
+Advocating a UNIFIED national monument or park to transform the split one at Fort Monroe, Virginia—the site of what the Civil War historian Edward Ayers once called “the greatest moment in American history.”**Please see the final paragraph in a June 2011 Chronicle of Higher Education profile.

 Fort Monroe, Virginia, looks across the lower Chesapeake Bay, over Hampton Roads harbor, deep into four centuries of America's past, and -- if America makes sensible post-Army use of it -- far into the coming centuries.
 A National Park Service map uses light green to indicate the two parts of the split national monument recently established there.
 But if it’s true that Fort Monroe saw American history’s greatest moment, that bifurcation is self-evidently preposterous.
 It’s like marring Monticello with hillside development.
 Here, red has been added to show the sense-of-place-defining bayfront space that needs to be incorporated into the national monument to transform it from fake to real. [more]